Launch Week's here! Day 2: Scheduled Evals, read more →

 What Makes Good LLM Observability Great

-Every engineering team has some form of tracing setup.
-The real question is whether your LLM observability tool does anything meaningful with those traces — or whether you've just layered another APM-style dashboard on top of your stack that logs prompts, tokens, latency, and model costs without adding AI-specific insight.
+Every engineering team has some form of tracing.
+The real question is whether your LLM observability tool does anything meaningful with those traces — or whether you have layered another APM-style dashboard on top of your stack that logs prompts, tokens, latency, and model costs without adding AI-specific insight.

-If your “LLM observability” looks indistinguishable from traditional APM — just with tokens instead of SQL queries — you’re monitoring infrastructure, not AI behavior.
+If your “LLM observability” looks indistinguishable from traditional APM — just with tokens instead of SQL queries — you are monitoring infrastructure, not AI behavior.

-LLM observability is only useful if you can tighten the iteration loop by incorporating traces into existing development and alerting workflows — not logging production data in one silo, running evaluations in another, and managing alerts through yet another tool your team already uses.
+LLM observability is only useful if you can tighten the iteration loop by incorporating traces into development and alerting workflows — not logging production data in one silo, running evaluations in another, and managing alerts through yet another tool.

 Tight iteration loops, not tool sprawl